PrabhaAnde/terraform-talos-kube-ha-cluster/README.md

 Wait for Cilium to be fully operational before proceeding.

+#### Encrypting Network Traffic with Wireguard

+By default, network encryption is disabled.
+To enable Wireguard encryption for Cilium, refer to lines 118-119 in the installation script.
+Uncomment and modify the Helm values to activate Wireguard encryption.
+For detailed information about Cilium's Wireguard encryption implementation, see the [official documentation](https://docs.cilium.io/en/latest/security/network/encryption-wireguard/#encryption-wg).
 ### Step 7: Verify Cluster Status

 Check if all nodes are ready: